CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Dig Battles: Shashi (250 words for 0-1), Okkorhi (1000 words for 1-4)
     - Post-HuntS3 Ruins Quest: Morimet (2500 words for 2-6)
     - Ruins Quest: Searching South (5), Gordi & Griffe Gather (3)
+    - ShrineNPC Battles: Untu Captain Uo (2000 words for 3-6), Captain Shin (2000 words for 2-5), First Officer Yu (1000 words for 1-2), Witch Monvoisin (1667 words for 1-3)
     - ShrineGiant Battles: Takra (500 words for 0-3), Untu Golem (500 words for 0-2)
 - **Buy:** DESERT: 75 Coins at 3PC Blacksmith/Blacksmith Barliar
 - **Sell price:** 12 Coins (please don't sell this, you'll make so much more if you craft it into Gold Bars.)